Where to Stay in Salzburg First Time: 10 Best Areas

 💰 Best budget hotel:Star Inn Hotel Premium Salzburg Gablerbräu

-1. Altstadt (Old Town), where to stay in Salzburg for first-timers
+Best areas to stay in Salzburg for first-time tourists:

 Altstadt, Where to Stay in Salzburg for First Time Tourists

-Altstadt, or Salzburg’s old town, is the best place to stay in Salzburg for first-time travelers due to its prime location.
-If you stay here, you will be located within walking distance to famous attractions such as the Fortress Hohensalzburg, Salzburg Cathedral, DomQuartier, Mozart’s Birthplace, and the famous shopping street, Getreidegasse.
+Altstadt (old town) is the best overall place to stay in Salzburg for first-time travelers due to its prime location.
+Staying here offers a short walk to major attractions like the Fortress Hohensalzburg, Salzburg Cathedral, DomQuartier, Mozart’s Birthplace, and Getreidegasse shopping street.

 There are so many narrow, cobblestone streets, museums, luxurious palaces, and historic buildings in Altstadt with architecture from the Middle Ages, Romanesque, Baroque and Renaissance periods.